scrapoxy/scrapoxy/packages/website/integration/api-reference.md

-            "active": "<true if the connector is active>", "proxiesMax": "<maximum number of proxies to use>", "proxiesTimeoutDisconnected": "<maximum duration for connecting to a proxy before considering it as offline>", "error": "<error message if the connector is in error>", "certificateEndAt": "<date of the end of the certificate for datacenter provider>" },
+            "active": "<true if the connector is active>", "proxiesMax": "<maximum number of proxies to use>", "proxiesTimeoutDisconnected": "<maximum duration for connecting to a proxy before considering it as offline>", "proxiesTimeoutUnreachable": {
+                "enabled": "<do we check maximum duration for connecting to a proxy before removing it>", "value": "<maximum duration>"
+            },
+            "error": "<error message if the connector is in error>", "certificateEndAt": "<date of the end of the certificate for datacenter provider>" },